-This recipe is a long, drawn-out affair with bread.
+This no knead artisan-style sourdough bread is a long, drawn-out affair with baking.
 Even if you do the minimum rise times, you’ll still need to devote most of your day toward caring for your dough.
 Although you can make this recipe whenever you like, I think it’s easiest for a lot of people to try making the recipe over the weekend.
 Begin Friday night, work with the dough on Saturday, and then bake Sunday.

 Friday Night: Start Your Leaven

 If Friday night is your party night, then don’t panic.
 You can still start your bread and enjoy the rest of your evening without too much fuss.
-In fact, the first step of this artisan-style sourdough recipe is the easiest.
+In fact, the first step of this no knead artisan-style sourdough bread recipe is the easiest.